iamprakkie/mysql-auto-benchmarking/README.md

         iops: 3000 # iops will be used only for gp3, io1 and io2 volume types
         autobenchconf: "fine-tuned-sysbench-autobench.conf" # autobench conf file name
     ```
+    Each environment will have its own VPC.
+Check and confirm your Service quota for VPC.

     >**NOTE: Only X86_64 architecture is supported currently.**